Answer to a question of Ros\l{}anowski and Shelah: Null, but non-meager subgroups

 Now we are ready to state our first main theorem.

-\begin{theorem} If $G$ is a locally compact group that is non-discrete, and $\mu$ is a left Haar measure then there is a subgroup $S \leq G$ for which $\mu(H) = 0$, but $S$ is non-meager. \end{theorem} \begin{proof} Using Lemma $\ref{struct}$, there is an open subgroup $H \leq G$, in which for each neighborhood $U\subseteq H$ of the identity, there is a compact normal subgroup $N_U \subseteq U$ of $H$ such that $H/N_U$ is a Lie group having finitely many connected components (fix this operation $U \mapsto N_U$).
+\bt If $G$ is a locally compact group that is non-discrete, and $\mu$ is a left Haar measure then there is a subgroup $S \leq G$ for which $\mu(S) = 0$, but $S$ is non-meager. \et \bp Using Lemma $\ref{struct}$, there is an open FL-subgroup $H \leq G$, i.e. for each neighborhood $U\subseteq H$ of the identity, there is a compact normal subgroup $N_U \subseteq U$ of $H$ such that $H/N_U$ is a Lie group having finitely many connected components (fix this operation $U \mapsto N_U$).
 Thus, using Corollary $\ref{kov}$, $H$ is an inverse limit of Lie groups all of which have finitely many connected components.
 Now we define a compact normal subgroup $K \vartriangleleft H$ such that $H/K$ is a second countable Lie group of positive dimension, or an inverse limit of a countably infinite sequence of finite groups, where the size of the groups form a strictly increasing sequence, thus (by Proposition $\ref{profinite}$ and $\ref{Lieeset}$) there is a null, but non-meager subgroup in $H/K$.
-Now, \begin{itemize} \item if there is an
+Now, if there is an